igrishaev/pg2/docs/read-pg-types.md

     with (format binary)
 ~~~

-Then, having all the information about an unknown type, it tries to find a guess
+Then, having all the information about an unknown type, it tries to find a
-a processor for this type.
-The data gets cached so when you peform the same
+handler for this type.
+The data gets cached so when you peform the same query
-query next time, the "unknown" types will be known, and there won't be an extra
+next time, the "unknown" types will be known, and there won't be an extra query.
-query.

 So don't be surprised when you review SQL logs and see queries to the `pg_type`
 table.
 Unfortunately, there is no other way to fetch information about custom